 One device can support up to 7 different pressure ranges from 62.5 Pa (0.25” H2O) to 5 PSI (345 mBar) across the ND Series, and each pressure range is factory calibrated and optimized ensuring no degradation in a total error band, accuracy or stability regardless of the range selected.
 This eliminates the complexity and headaches of working with multiple sensors.

 Instead of having to research, purchase and design-in multiple parts, a single Multi-Range part simplifies both the design and manufacturing of a product.
 Designing in the same part throughout your designs is much more efficient than having to select multiple components.
-When you design in each of the Superior Sensor differential pressure sensors, the setting of the pressure is done via a single software command.
+When you design in each of the Superior Sensor pressure sensors, the setting of the pressure is done via a single software command.
 It’s that simple.
 Add the fact that there is only one product to inventory, and your manufacturing team will also appreciate the value of Multi-Range!